apache/druid/docs/release-info/migr-ansi-sql-null.md

 ## Migrate to SQL compliant mode

-If your business logic relies on the behavior of legacy mode, you have the following options to operate Druid in SQL compatible null handling mode:
+If your business logic relies on the behavior of legacy mode, you have the following options to operate Druid in an ANSI SQL compatible null handling mode:

 - Modify incoming data to either [avoid nulls](#replace-null-values-at-ingestion-time) or [avoid empty strings](#coerce-empty-strings-to-null-at-ingestion-time) to achieve the same query behavior as legacy mode.
-This means modifying your ingestion SQL and ingestion specs to handle nulls or empty strings.
+This means modifying your ingestion SQL queries and ingestion specs to handle nulls or empty strings.
     For example, replacing a null for a string column with an empty string or a 0 for a numeric column.
     However, it means that your existing queries should operate as if Druid were in legacy mode.
     If you do not care about preserving null values, this is a good option for you.

-- Preserve null values and update all of your SQL queries to be ANSI SQL compliant.
+- Preserve null values and [update all of your SQL queries to be ANSI SQL compliant](#rewrite-your-queries-to-be-sql-compliant).
     This means you can preserve the incoming data with nulls intact.
-    However, you must rewrite any affected client-side queries to be SQL compliant.
+    However, you must rewrite any affected client-side queries to be ANSI SQL compliant.
     If you have a requirement to preserve null values, choose this option.

 ### Replace null values at ingestion time